 If you use a lot of medical services in a year or if you use very little, you may want to consider a plan with a high deductible (the amount you have to pay before your insurance starts contributing) and a lower premium (what you have to pay every month to have your plan).

 In the first case, your medical expenses are likely to be higher than your annual limit (the max amount you have to pay for covered services in one year).
 Once you hit that, you won’t get any benefits from a higher premium.

 In the second case you may want to risk a higher deductible since you’re not likely to spend a lot on health care.

 Be sure to check out your formulary.
 (How often does that phrase come up in conversation?)
-Untangling the terminology, a “formulary” is the system your insurance plan uses to decide how much they’ll pay for various prescriptions.
+Untangling the terminology, a “formulary” is a list of medications your insurance will cover and how much they’ll pay for each.
 If you’re considering a plan that doesn’t give you a good break on your meds – or doesn’t cover them all – it’s most likely not right for you.

 Health care provider networks come in many varieties, including HMO, PPO and EPO.
-(Read this and save time for binge-watching HBO.)
+(Read this to find out what the initials mean and save time for binge-watching HBO.)
 The main thing to ask is: will you have access to your current favorite doctors, specialists and hospitals in your plan?
 If so, it may be right for you … regardless of its limitations or the size of its network.